d-morrison/IntroStatActivities/_book/06-A07-inference-1cat_test-simulation.md

 Let's think about how to use cards to create one simulation of 16 infants under the assumption the null hypothesis is true.
 We will write the response variable outcomes on each card to represent the null hypothesis.

-12. How many cards total do we need?
+11. How many cards total do we need?
 On how many cards will we write **helper**?
 On how many cards will we write **hinderer**?
+Remember this should represent the null hypothesis.

 \vspace{0.5in}

-13. Next, we would mix the cards together and draw 1 card, write down if the card says helper or hinderer, and replace the card.
+12. Next, we would mix the cards together and draw 1 card, write down if the card says helper or hinderer, and replace the card.
 How many times would we need to repeat this process to simulate one sample?

 \vspace{0.3in}

-14. Once we have one simulated sample, what would we calculate and plot on the null distribution?  *Hint*: What statistic are we calculating from the data?
+13. Once we have one simulated sample, what would we calculate and plot on the null distribution?  *Hint*: What statistic are we calculating from the data?

 \vspace{0.5in}

-15. Create one simulation using the cards provided.
+14. Create one simulation using the cards provided.
 Write down your simulated sample proportion.
 This is one simulation created under the assumption the null hypothesis is true.
-Is this value closer to 0.5 the null value or closer to the sample proportion (0.875)?
-Compare your simulated value to the other group's at your table.
+Is this value closer to 0.5, the null value, or closer to the sample proportion, 0.875?
+Compare your simulated value to the other groups at your table.

 \vspace{0.8in}

-16. Report your simulated sample proportion to your instructor.
+15. Report your simulated sample proportion to your instructor.
 Sketch the distribution created by your class below.

 \vspace{1.5in}

-17. Circle the observed statistic (value from question 3) on the distribution you drew in question 16.
+16. Circle the observed statistic (value from question 3) on the distribution you drew in question 15.
 Where does this statistic fall in this distribution: Is it near the center of the distribution (near 0.5) or in one of the tails of the distribution?

 \vspace{1in}

-18. Is the observed statistic likely to happen or unlikely to happen if the true proportion of infants who choose the helper is 0.5?
+17. Is the observed statistic likely to happen or unlikely to happen if the true proportion of infants who choose the helper is 0.5?
 Explain your answer using the plot.

 \vspace{0.8in}